JetBrains/intellij-community/CONTRIBUTING.md

 - [Contribute Code](http://www.jetbrains.org/display/IJOS/Contribute#Contribute-ContributeCode)

-Additionally, you **NEED** to have a signed CLA sent to JetBrains before your code can be merged, You can download one from [Contributor License Agreement](http://www.jetbrains.org/display/IJOS/Contributor+Agreement)
+Additionally, you **NEED** to have a signed CLA sent to JetBrains before your code can be merged, you can download one from [Contributor License Agreement](http://www.jetbrains.org/display/IJOS/Contributor+Agreement)

 Building the IDE
 ==